colinwarmstrong/windfall_take_home_project/README.md

 ```
 java -jar spreadsheet.jar
 ```
-- This will execute the program and output the calculated spreadsheet totals in CSV form to `stdout`
+- This will execute the program and output the calculated spreadsheet totals in CSV format to `stdout`
 - To compile and run the program using a single command, execute the following from the project's root directory:
 ```
 kotlinc src/main/kotlin -include-runtime -d spreadsheet.jar && java -jar spreadsheet.jar